sensedata1/gorpc/README.md

 Simple implementation of an grpc client written in go.
 With Jenkins-X CI/CD pipeline

-Build is done inside a golang container for dependancy resolution
+Build is done inside a golang container for dependency resolution

 ### Create Jenkins X Cluster
 ```